sjsu-dma-bfa/sjsu-dma-bfa.github.io/2021f/README.md

 Double check that you provided your info in the Github Repo Signup Canvas assignment.

-Double check that you accepted the collaboration invitation from sjsu-dma-bfa.
-Check your spam folder of the email account you provided that is associated with your gituhub repo.
-Search for email subject: "sjsu-dma-bfa invited you to sjsu-dma-bfa/sjsu-dma-bfa.github.io"
+Double check that you accepted the collaboration invitation from sjsu-dma-bfa (search for an email subject: invited you to sjsu-dma-bfa/sjsu-dma-bfa.github.io)

+Check your spam folder of the email account you provided that is associated with your gituhub repo